Music for Horns, Piano and Strings

 Sara Sitzer, cello

-Many thanks to the Baker Memorial United Methodist Church for welcoming us into their beautiful space this season!
+Many thanks to New England Congregational Church, First Congregational Church of Elgin and Woodstock Opera House for welcoming us into their beautiful spaces this season!

 Program Notes